betterscientificsoftware/bssw.io/CuratedContent/ResourceTemplate.AggregateBase.md

     Publish: Publish on the BSSw front-end site?
     Categories: Specify 1 or more categories (primary display via BSSW website)
-    Topics: Specify 1 or more topics (visible filters via BSSW website)
+    Topics: Specify 1 or more topics (visible filters via BSSw website)
     Tags: Specify additional tags as keywords for searches (optional)
     Level: Specify level of content
-    Prerequisites: Specify any assumed knowledge on the BSSW site (usually Level 0 and Level 1 BSSW docs)
+    Prerequisites: Specify any assumed knowledge on the BSSw site (usually Level 0 and Level 1 BSSW docs)
     Aggregate: Optional info for aggregating content to define a more complex resource

 Each aspect of metadata is described below.